Naruno/Naruno/docs/creating_a_app/embedded.md

 ## Second Stage: Sending the Data

-You can send a data for your appplication with send function, you can import this function from Decentra Network.
+You can send a data for your appplication with send function, you can import this function from Naruno.

 ```python
 from decentra_network.transactions.send import send